TheSpatialCommunity/documents/COC.md

 _Version 1.06_

 ## Creating a Culture of Innovation
 We aspire to create a culture where people work joyfully, communicate openly about things that matter, and collaborate on projects.
 We would like our community to reflect the diversity of the wider community of geospatial and IT professionals.
-We want to foster diversity of all kinds—not just the classes protected in law.
+We want to foster diversity of all kinds-not just the classes protected in law.
 Diversity fosters innovation.
 Diverse teams are creative teams.
 We need a diversity of perspective to create solutions for the real and urgent challenges we face.

-This is the Spatial Community’s Code of Conduct.
+This is the Spatial Community's Code of Conduct.
 We expect everyone we work with to adhere to the [GSA Anti-harassment Policy](http://www.gsa.gov/portal/directive/d0/content/512516).
 Even though most community members and participants will not be employed by the General Services Administration, we feel this to be an exemplar of anti-harassment policy.

 We expect everyone who joins our Slack channel to follow this code of conduct and the laws and policies mentioned above.
 This applies to all of our methods of communication: the #general and #random channels, all topical channels, uploaded files, and private messages.